 Ambient lighting provides an area with overall illumination.
-Also known as general lighting, it radiates a comfortable level of brightness without glare, and allows you to see and walk around without tripping over things.
+Also known as general lighting, it radiates a comfortable level of brightness without glare and allows you to see and walk around without tripping over things.
 Ambient lighting can be accomplished with chandeliers, ceiling, or wall-mounted fixtures, as well as recessed or track lights.
 Having a central source of ambient light in all rooms is fundamental to a good lighting plan.

 Design Tip: For recessed lighting, consider the size of your fixtures to determine appropriate spacing.
-A common rule is that four-inch fixtures should generally be placed at least four feet apart, and six-inch fixtures about six feet apart.
+A common rule is that four-inch fixtures should generally be placed at least four feet apart and six-inch fixtures about six feet apart.

 Task lighting helps you perform specific tasks, such as reading, grooming, cooking, or playing games.
 You can create it with pendant lights, low-hanging track lights, and under-cabinet lighting.
-Task lighting should be free of distracting glare and shadows, while bringing the source of light to exactly where you need it.
+Task lighting should be free of distracting glare and shadows while bringing the source of light to exactly where you need it.

 Design Tip: The key to lighting your bathroom is to provide shadow-free task lighting at the mirrors.
 In addition to an overhead vanity light, add side sconces with a companion close-to-ceiling light to reduce shadows on the sides of your face.

 Focus pendant lights on a specific work area, such as over a sink or island.
-One small pendant may be sufficient for certain task applications.
+One small pendant may be sufficient for particular task applications.
 For larger spaces, consider placing pendants in a row at equal heights for a clean, contemporary look.